claudia-hm/IRMAS_Deep_Learning/README.md

 4. Hyperparameters setting
 5. Actual training
 6. Analysing the output incluiding testing

+Also, we have included an extra python notebook with code to retrain and test the model with the original 11 instruments (IRMAS_Deep_Learning_bis_11.ipynb).
+The structure of the code is exactly the same as in IRMAS_Deep_Learning.ipynb.

 ### Built With
 * [PyTorch](https://pytorch.org) - An open source machine learning framework